Student Accessibility and Testing Related Policies

 Should you be in disagreement with a decision regarding accommodations, the University appeal process is as follows:

 1. Students should present and discuss the complaint with the Director of Student Accessibility and Testing (SAT), located in G-10 Norwood Hall, dss@mst.edu, (573) 341-6655.
-The SAT office recommends that the student bring their complaint to the manager’s attention as soon as possible.
+The SAT office recommends that the student bring their complaint to the director's attention as soon as possible.
 The SAT office may consult with the appropriate University personnel depending on the nature and scope of the complaint.
-The student and the SAT office will engage in an interactive process in order to attempt to resolve the issue.
+The student and the SAT office will engage in an interactive process to attempt to resolve the issue.
 Resolution of the present issue may be reached at this level.
-However, if a resolution is not reached the student should proceed to the following step.
+However, if a resolution is not reached the student may proceed to the following step.

 • A detailed description of the complaint